Construction Engineering Degree Programs, Courses and Career Education

 Employment Outlook and Salary Information

-Although the U.S. Bureau of Labor Statistics (BLS) doesn't track data for construction engineers, the BLS does report expected job growth for the field of civil engineering (www.bls.gov).
-Civil engineers may see job growth at a rate of 19%, about the average for all occupations, from 2010-2020.
-The BLS reported an average annual salary for civil engineers of $84,140 in May 2012.
+Although the U.S. Bureau of Labor Statistics (BLS) doesn't track data for construction engineers, the BLS does report expected job growth for the field of civil engineering.
+Civil engineers may see job growth of 8% from 2014-2024, about the average for all occupations.
+The BLS reported an average annual salary for civil engineers of $87,940 in May 2015.

 Licensing and Continuing Education